Straightwashing: In current affairs

 After the mass shooting of gay men at the Pulse nightclub in Orlando, a gay club, some commentators did not refer to the LGBT victims, with the Republican National Committee denouncing "violence against any group of people simply for their lifestyle or orientation" and Senate Majority Leader Mitch McConnell not mentioning LGBT people in his statement.
 Activist John Becker stated that media are "straightwashing" the attack by "downplaying or even omitting the fact that the shooting was a crime of hatred against the LGBT community".
-However, it appeared perpetrator Omar Mateen selected Pluse based on the lack of security and not because it was a gay club.
+However, it appeared perpetrator Omar Mateen selected Pulse based on the lack of security and not because it was a gay club.
 According to the FBI, "a complete picture of what motivated Mateen remains murky and may never be known since he was killed in a shootout with police and did not leave a manifesto."

 During the 2018 Winter Olympics' Opening Ceremony, the television network NBC did not "mention or highlight a single out LGBTQ athlete in its three hours of Opening Ceremony coverage" according to journalist Cyd Zeigler, nor did the network acknowledge the only "publicly out American woman at the Games" or the first four "openly gay [men] at the Olympic Games".

 Lotte Jeffs has criticized the straightwashing of the London's LGBT pride event, stating that rather than focus on recognizing the rights of queer, trans and non-heterosexual people, it has switched to making the LGBTQIA+ event "palatable for the masses" and for heterosexual people who will attend.
 She says that while big companies sponsor activities and include rainbow themes in their publicity materials, they hire straight celebrities to endorse products and brands for the event, with few "dar[ing] to use the words "gay", "lesbian", "trans" or "bi" when they show their support for Pride".